 BSc (Hons), MSc

 My role within the Centre for Rehabilitation Research in Oxford (part of NDORMS) involves providing assistance to Professor Sallie Lamb and the wider group, including financial planning and management, reporting, communications, and study administration.
-I support our work with the Oxford Collaboration for Leadership in Applied Health Research and Care (CLAHRC) and the Oxford Musculoskeletal Biomedical Research Unit (BRU).
+I support our work with the Oxford Collaboration for Leadership in Applied Health Research and Care (CLAHRC) and the Biomedical Research Centre Musculoskeletal Theme (BRC).

 Before coming to Oxford in August 2014, I worked for the NIHR Clinical Research Network in Bristol as a Senior Research Officer, facilitating the set-up and delivery of studies in primary care.
 I have a background in health psychology and a particular interest in behavioural interventions and primary care research.